FreshAlacrity/front-tracker/README.md

 - [ ] validate PK data and suggest edits
   - [x] function to fix fusion notes
+    - [ ] get descriptions working for glitter district
+      - [ ] check that list against digit-members when they're loaded
   - [ ] function to remove emoji proxies
   - [ ] make proxies for all triples
   - [ ] make export command to do all those changes at once